-As Governor, Mark Dayton appointed 145 new judges to fill vacancies in Minnesota's ten judicial districts, the Court of Appeals, and the Minnesota Supreme Court.
-In making these appointments, Dayton was mindful of improving diversity on the bench - helping ensure that the state's judges better-reflect the cultural, racial, and gender diversity of the Minnesotans they serve.
-Those intentional efforts have greatly improved diversity in Minnesota's Judicial Branch.
+As Governor, Mark Dayton appointed 174 new judges to fill vacancies in Minnesota's ten judicial districts, the Court of Appeals, and the Minnesota Supreme Court.
+In making these appointments, Dayton was mindful of improving diversity on the bench - helping ensure that the state's judges better-reflect the cultural, racial, and gender diversity of the Minnesotans they

-- 99 Percent Governor Dayton has increased the racial diversity of Minnesota's judges by 98.5 percent - 82 Percent Governor Dayton has appointed 82 percent of all Hispanic judges in Minnesota (9 of 11 judges) - 35 Percent Governor Dayton has increased the proportion of female judges in Minnesota by 35 percent - 74 Percent Governor Dayton has increased the proportion of female judges in Greater Minnesota by 74 percent - 157 Percent Governor Dayton has increased diversity in the 4th District (Hennepin County) by 157 percent appointed the first Hmong judge in Minnesota (Hon.
-Sophia Vuelo).
-Governor Dayton appointed the first African American female to the Minnesota Supreme Court (Justice Wilhelmina Wright).
-Since Justice Page was first elected, Justice Wright also was technically the first African American appointed to the Supreme Court.
-He also appointed the first openly gay justice, Justice Margaret H. Chutich.
-In addition, Governor Dayton appointed the first Native American woman to the Minnesota Supreme Court, also the first to any state's highest court.
-Governor Dayton's appointment of Justice Anne McKeig to the Minnesota Supreme Court also created a female-majority on the court for the first time since 1991.
-F.3 Increased Diversity of Since 2011, Governor Dayton has made over 2,600 Minnesota Board and appointments to Minnesota's boards and commissions.
-In Commissions by 90 making these appointments, Governor Dayton has worked to Percent improve the diversity of these boards - helping ensure that these organizations better reflect the people who live in our state.
-In making these appointments, Governor Dayton's Administration has collaborated with a wide-range of partners, including the African American Leadership Forum, Coalition of Asian American Leaders, Latino LEAD, the Tiwahe Foundation, Nexus Community Partners, and other community and business leaders. • 90 Percent - Governor Dayton has increased the racial diversity of Minnesota's boards and commissions by 90 percent. o 137 Percent - Governor Dayton has increased the proportion of Asian/Pacific Islander board members by 137 percent. o 117 Percent - Governor Dayton has increased the proportion of African American board members by 117 percent. o 41 Percent - Governor Dayton has increased the proportion of Native American board members by 41 percent. o 4 Percent - Governor Dayton has increased the proportion of Hispanic board members by 4 percent.

-Governor Dayton appointed the first Hispanic appellate court judge in Minnesota's history (Hon.
-Peter Reyes).
-He also
+- 98 Percent Governor Dayton has increased the racial diversity of Minnesota's boards and commissions by 98 percent. - 122 Percent Governor Dayton has increased the proportion of Asian/Pacific Islander board members by 122 percent. - 120 Percent Governor Dayton has increased the proportion of African American board members by 120 percent. - 65 Percent Governor Dayton has increased the proportion of Native American board members by 65 percent. - 5 Percent Governor Dayton has increased the proportion of Hispanic board members by 5 percent. - 47 percent Nearly 47 percent of Governor Dayton's appointees have been women.

-• 49 percent - Approximately 49 percent of Governor Dayton's appointees have been women.
-F.4 Developed and Implemented a Comprehensive Strategy to Improve Outcomes for Minnesotans with Disabilities In January 2013, Governor Mark Dayton issued Executive Order 13-01 establishing a Subcabinet to develop and implement a comprehensive plan supporting freedom of choice and opportunity for people with disabilities.
+F.4 Developed and Implemented a Comprehensive Strategy to Improve Outcomes for Minnesotans with Disabilities

+In January 2013, Governor Mark Dayton issued Executive Order 13-01 establishing a Subcabinet to develop and implement a comprehensive plan supporting freedom of choice and opportunity for people with disabilities.
 The Olmstead Subcabinet includes the commissioner or commissioner's designee from a number of State agencies as well as representatives from pertinent State entities.
-The Subcabinet includes the following: Department of Corrections Department of Education Department of Employment and Economic Development Department of Health Department of Human Rights Department of Human Services Department of Transportation Minnesota Housing Finance Agency Office of the Ombudsman for Mental Health and Developmental Disabilities Governor's Council on Developmental Disabilities In January 2015, Governor Dayton issued Executive Order 15-03 which further defined the role and nature of the Olmstead Subcabinet and the Olmstead Implementation Office (OIO).
+The Subcabinet includes the following:

+- Department of Corrections

+- Department of Education

+- Department of Employment and Economic Development

+- Department of Health

+- Department of Human Rights

+- Department of Human Services

+- Department of Transportation

+- Minnesota Housing Finance Agency

+- Office of the Ombudsman for Mental Health and Developmental Disabilities

+- Governor's Council on Developmental Disabilities

+In January 2015, Governor Dayton issued Executive Order 15-03 which further defined the role and nature of the Olmstead Subcabinet and the Olmstead Implementation Office (OIO).
 He subsequently designated Commissioner Mary Tingerthal of the Minnesota Housing Finance Agency to be the chair of the Subcabinet.

-To make the promise of Olmstead a reality in Minnesota, the Subcabinet has adopted a vision statement to guide the People with disabilities are living, learning, working, and enjoying life in the most integrated setting.
-There have been four major phases in the development of the current Olmstead Plan: The development of the August 2015 Olmstead Plan approved by the Court on September 29, 2015 The June 2016 Plan amendment incorporating additional goals and strategies The first annual Plan review and amendment process resulting in the February 2017 Plan The second annual Plan review and amendment process resulting in the March 2018 Plan The Minnesota Olmstead Plan is organized into topic areas and goals that cover different aspects of improving the quality of life for people with disabilities.
+To make the promise of Olmstead a reality in Minnesota, the Subcabinet has adopted a vision statement to guide the implementation of the Plan:

+People with disabilities are living, learning, working, and enjoying life in the most integrated setting.
+There have been four major phases in the development of the current Olmstead Plan:

+- The development of the August 2015 Olmstead Plan approved by the Court on September 29, 2015 - The June 2016 Plan amendment incorporating additional goals and strategies - The first annual Plan review and amendment process resulting in the February 2017 Plan - The second annual Plan review and amendment process resulting in the March 2018 Plan

+The Minnesota Olmstead Plan is organized into topic areas and goals that cover different aspects of improving the quality of life for people with disabilities.
 Key topic areas are included below along with the vision statement, key strategies being implemented to accomplish the goals, and some outcomes through February 2018.